MAY 5- Easter 6

 Camper Registration Form Youth Volunteer Form Adult Volunteer Form

 Scouts Pancake Breakfast: Our own Troop 22 is making breakfast for us!
-The date is Sunday, May 5, the price is $8 per person from 8am to noon.
+THIS Sunday, May 5, the price is $8 per person from 8am to noon.
 Plan to enjoy a full pancake breakfast including sausage, coffee, hot chocolate, fresh fruit, and juice before or after services and support our troop!

 Stamp Out Hunger: The Letter Carriers’ Food Drive Sorting in the PoP parking lot will be on Saturday, May 18th.
 Volunteers are needed that day from 10-1pm to sort the food once it arrives at POP.
 For more information, contact Debbie Decker at foodpantry@popwh.org.